telerik/teststudio-docs/docs/features/scheduling-test-runs/multiple-machines-scheduling-setup/create-execution-server.md

 ![Service URI][3]

 - **Temp Folder** - the process of executing tests on a remote machine includes deployment of the project files in a temporary folder.
 You can choose where this temp folder will be located on the disc - click the *'Change'* button (the three dots button) next to the listed folder and browse the desired one.

-4.&nbsp;

-5.&nbsp; As of release **R1 2018 (v.2018.1.301)** the temporary folder where the project is downloaded on the execution machine for a remote(either scheduled or not) run could be configured to any other folder on the remote machine.
-Click the Change button ![Change button][4] next to the temp folder path and browse to the desired folder.
 The *Reset* button will set the default temporary location on the execution machine.

 ![Temporary folder][5]